-On October 6-8, 2020, the Interstate Advisory Council for Missing and Exploited Children (I-SEARCH) held a virtual fall meeting.
-The following agencies were represented: National Center for Missing and Exploited Children, Fox Valley Technical College, Illinois State Police, Michigan State Police, Indiana State Police, Wisconsin Attorney General's Office, North Dakota Highway Patrol, Missouri Highway Patrol,

-Minnesota Division of Criminal Intelligence, Ohio Attorney General's Office, South Dakota Criminal Intelligence Bureau, and Kentucky State Police.
+On October 5-7, 2021, the Interstate Advisory Council for Missing and Exploited Children (I-SEARCH) held a fall meeting in Des Moines, Iowa.
+The Iowa Department of Public Safety hosted the group at its headquarters.
+The following agencies were represented: Illinois State Police, Michigan State Police, Indiana State Police, North Dakota Highway Patrol, Missouri Highway Patrol, Minnesota Division of Criminal Intelligence, South Dakota Criminal Intelligence Bureau, and Kentucky State Police.

-The Illinois clearinghouse continues to electronically disseminate information about missing persons to the Illinois State Board of Education for comparison with student enrollment records to identify disparities.
+The Illinois Clearinghouse continues to electronically disseminate information about missing persons to the Illinois State Board of Education for comparison with student enrollment records to identify disparities.
 These checks have resulted in the cancellation of numerous missing person records.
-The clearinghouse also provided the National Center for Missing and Exploited Children and 50 state clearinghouses with bulletins on active missing person cases.
+The Clearinghouse also provided the National Center for Missing and Exploited Children and 50 state clearinghouses with bulletins on active missing person cases.
 The bulletins featured long-term missing children and high-risk missing person cases from Illinois.

-In a partnership with the Illinois Vital Records Division, the Illinois Clearinghouse provides information on missing children so that their birth record is flagged.
+In a partnership with The Illinois Vital Records Division, the Illinois Clearinghouse provides information on missing children so that their birth record is flagged.
 This is done to prevent someone who abducts a child from obtaining their birth record to enroll them in school or obtain a new identity.
 Each month children that are listed as missing have requests made upon their behalf to obtain a birth record.
 This proactive measure leads to law enforcement closing many missing person cases.

-Missing Children 2020: A Statistical Overview
+Missing Children 2021: A Statistical Overview